The Schecter Omen 6 Electric Guitar

 The frets are thicker, so you can sense where your fingers are and you can really feel the groove and the curve of the guitar.

 Thanks to the rigidity of the hardware, intonation stays intact even with rigorous playing and note bending.

 The string-through design also does its job for strings to have lesser to no friction at the bridge.
 This probably has better intonation than Stratocasters.

 Best Value for Money

-Compared to other guitars with the same shredding capacity, Omen 6 is by far the cheapest.
+Compared to other guitars with the same shredding capacity, the Schecter Omen 6 is by far the cheapest.